vikalp-mishra/Movie-App/README.md

 # Movie-App
-Movie App with the Movie Dp api support.
+Movie App with the Movie DB api support.